 The table below shows the contribution to Connecticut's Gross State Product of the manufacturing and non-manufacturing sectors in the State's economy.
-The table shows that, in 2002, Connecticut's production concentrated in two areas: finance, insurance and real estate (FIRE) and manufacturing.
-Production in these two industries accounted for 42.1% of total production in Connecticut compared to 33.4% for the nation and was little changed from 42.6% in 1998.
-This demonstrates that Connecticut's economy is more heavily concentrated in a few industries than the nation as a whole and this concentration has changed little in recent years.
+The table shows that in 2004 Connecticut's production concentrated in three areas: finance, insurance and real estate (FIRE), services and manufacturing.
+Production in these three industries accounted for 68.5% of total production in Connecticut compared to 58.8% for the nation and was little changed from 68.6% in 1997.
+This demonstrates that Connecticut's economy is more heavily concentrated in a few industries than the nation as a whole and that this concentration has changed little in recent years.